comp500/Indium/README.md

 Fabric Rendering API support is being explored in the [0.4-experiments branch](https://github.com/CaffeineMC/sodium-fabric/tree/1.17.x/0.4-experiments) of upstream Sodium, so Indium will no longer be necessary when this is released.
 These developments are not directly based on the work of Indium but do similarly use parts of the Indigo renderer.
 The 0.4-experiments branch is unstable and does not have any ETA for release.

 ## Which versions of Sodium are supported?
 Sodium 0.2.0 or newer is required for all versions of Indium.
-I support the latest stable versions of Sodium for 1.16 and 1.17.
-Iris on Modrinth and CurseForge includes a custom fork of Sodium (do not install Sodium separately) and may not always be compatible with the latest release or build of Indium - please ask the Iris support channels if you have issues.
+I support the latest stable versions of Sodium for 1.16 and 1.17, and alpha builds are available for 1.18.
+Iris may not always be compatible with the latest release or build of Indium - please ask the Iris support channels if you have issues.

 ## Where do I download Indium?
 Releases of Indium are available from [Modrinth](https://modrinth.com/mod/indium) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/indium), as well as [Github Releases](https://github.com/comp500/Indium/releases).